Danie10/gadgeteerza-homeassistant/README.md

 ## Key features and Integrations
 The following are some notable features that thjis particular installation uses
 * Modbus TCP interface to a Victron CCGX with a Multiplus II inverter/charger, and SmartSolar charger
-* BalanceCell battery stats read - https://balancell.com/products/balancell-p26-solar/
+* Balancell battery stats read - https://balancell.com/products/balancell-p26-solar/
+* Time left on battery to 0 Amps as well as to current Minimum SoC (based on current battery load in Amps)
 * Gauges tuned for severity colours
 * Ellies Efergy Engage hub energy monitoring - https://engage.efergy.com/
 * Tasmota firmware on Sonoff WiFi switch via MQTT showing power usage stats, and switch control